JayeshJain246/PicPack/README.md

 - **Bulk Image Download**: Users can specify a celebrity name, the number of images they want to download, and the file type (PNG, JPG, or JPEG).
 - **Zip Download**: The downloaded images are zipped into a single file for convenient download.
 - **Simple UI**: The web interface is user-friendly and straightforward, making it easy for users to interact with the application.
-- **Responsive Design**: The application is designed to work seamlessly on both desktop and mobile devices.
+- **Responsive Design**: The application is designed to work seamlessly.

 ## Technologies Used